Best Car Insurance in Pennsylvania (2026)

 Best car insurance companies in Pennsylvania

-With so many car insurance companies to choose from, finding a policy can feel overwhelming.
+With so many car insurance companies to choose from, finding the best policy can feel overwhelming.
 The best car insurance companies in Pennsylvania include State Farm, Erie, Auto-Owners, USAA, and Allstate.
 Here’s why Insurify picked these insurers for Pennsylvania drivers.

 The Insurify Quality (IQ) Score uses more than 15 criteria to objectively rate insurance companies on a one-to-ten scale.
 The Insurify editorial team researches insurer data to determine the final scores.